-If you have received plot plan information from a surveyor, keep in mind that any given line can be described in two ways using Quadrant Bearings, and not all surveyors will describe the lines of a given plot in the same direction (ie, clockwise or counterclockwise).
+Keep in mind when you go to create your own plot plan, after completing this tutorial, that if you have received the plot plan information from a surveyor, any given line can be described in two ways using Quadrant Bearings, and not all surveyors will describe the lines of a given plot in the same direction, i.e., clockwise or counterclockwise.
 If the lines are not described in the same direction, your result will not be a closed polyline.

 To view the plot perimeter in 3D

-- Select Terrain> Create Terrain Perimeter from the menu to create a rectangular terrain.
+- From the menu, select Terrain> Create Terrain Perimeter to create a basic rectangular terrain.

-- Click and drag the center edit handle so that the Terrain Perimeter is approximately centered over your plot plan polyline.
-You do not need to be precise.
+- Using the Select Objects tool, click on one of the lines or the rectangle making up the terrain perimeter to select it, then click and drag the center move edit handle so that the Terrain Perimeter is centered over your plot plan polyline.

-- Click on the edit handle at the top left corner and drag it to the top left corner of your polyline, at the end of line 1.
+- Next, click on the edit handle in the top left corner, and drag it to the top left corner of your polyline at the end of Line 1.

-- Click on the bottom line of the Terrain Perimeter and click the Break Line edit button.
-Click on the bottom line near the plot plan arc to create a new corner handle at the point where you clicked.
+- After you have done this, select the bottom line of the Terrain Perimeter, select the Break Line edit tool, and then click on the bottom line near the plot plan arc to create a new corner handle at the point where you clicked.

-- You can now click and drag this new diamond shaped edit handle to the end of line 4.
+- Now you can now click and drag this new diamond shaped edit handle to the end of line 4.

-- Select the new line segment that needs to become the arc and click click the Change Line/Arc edit button, as we did earlier to create the arc in the plot plan.
+- Select the new line segment that needs to become the arc and click click the Change Line/Arc edit button, as you did earlier to create the arc in the plot plan.

-- With the new curved segment selected, click Open Object edit button and on the Selected Arc panel of the Polyline Specification dialog:
+- Finally, with the new curved segment selected, click Open Object edit button and on the Selected Line/Arc panel of the Terrain Specification dialog:

 - Enter the same Radius value as you did for the plot plan polyline.

 - Click OK.
-Now your plot plan and terrain should match.
+The plot plan and terrain should now match.

-If you wish, you can use the Text tools to add length and bearing information in floor plan view.
+If you wish, you can use the Text tools to add length and bearing information in a 2D floor plan view.